 Attitude Reflects Leadership – How a Popular Film Reflects Core Competencies in Ethics and Compliance Management

 Living in northern Virginia, just minutes away from the city of Alexandria where the story’s actual events took place, to me, these words resonate.
 Over the past several months, I watched The Washington Post report on the passing of Julius Campbell (January 2019), Bill Yoast (May 2019), and Herman Boone (December 2019).
 (As the film states, Gerry Bertier died in 1981 in a car accident.)
-All four played essential roles as three rival high schools and their football teams merged in 1971 to form the new TC Williams High School, the city’s first racially integrated high school.
-As the move dramatizes, this integration leads to many problems among coaches, teammates, students, parents, and the community.
+All four played essential roles as three rival high schools, and their football teams merged in 1971 to form the new TC Williams High School, the city’s first racially integrated high school.
+As the movie dramatizes, this integration leads to many problems among coaches, teammates, students, parents, and the community.

 Serve as a Personal Example

-Bertier must step up as captain and Campbell as an informal leader, putting race aside to begin to unite the team, just as the two coaches must do.
+Bertier must step up as captain and Campbell as an informal leader, putting race aside to unite the team, just as the two coaches must do.
 As Campbell says, “Attitude reflects leadership.”
 If the leaders cannot exhibit the right behaviors, why should they expect other team members to do so?

 To inspire and pattern responsible conduct, a leader must demonstrate it.

 Boone, Yoast, Bertier, and Campbell compel the players to come together and seek perfection as individual players and a team while putting race and former animosities aside.
 In the film, this process contrasts with the continued caution among students, parents, and the community until the end, when the team’s first-place status appears to unite these groups.